THE HON TANYA PLIBERSEK MP

 SABRA LANE, PRESENTER: For more on International Women's Day I was joined a short time ago by the Shadow Minister for Women and the Deputy Labor Leader, Tanya Plibersek.
 Good morning Tanya Plibersek.
 Happy Women's Day.

-TANYA PLIBERSEK, DEPUTY LEADER OF THE OPPOSITION: Good morning Sabra.
+TANYA PLIBERSEK MP, DEPUTY LEADER OF THE OPPOSITION: Good morning Sabra.

 LANE: Is Parliament still too blokey given the tone from both sides recently and the long, long hours?
 None of that is particularly attractive when weighing up a political career?